Are EV-Specific Tires Better than Popular Non-EV Tires? - 2025 Test 1

 Introduction

-Electric Vehicles (EVs) have been quietly rewriting the rules of the road for a while now—bringing instant torque, gasoline-free travel, and a vision of long-term sustainability - in addition to faster tire wear and extra weight to consider.
-In response, tire makers have filled the market with new designs aimed squarely at the unique demands of EVs.
-And here's where it gets tricky: tires are a game of trade-offs.
+And here's where it gets tricky: EV tires are a game of trade-offs.
 Chase one performance metric too hard, and something else gives.
-It's like tuning an instrument—tighten one string, and the harmony shifts.
+It's like tuning an instrument - tighten one string, and the harmony shifts.
 Boost grip, maybe you lose a bit of plushness.
 Improve efficiency, and you may sacrifice wet and winter traction.
 There's no perfect setting, no magic formula.
 Just a series of careful decisions, each with its own effect.
 In the EV world, where silence and efficiency carry more weight, those choices matter more than ever.

-So, how much do these design choices actually shift the needle when it comes to ride comfort, handling precision, and road noise—especially across different tire categories?
+So, how much do these design choices actually shift the needle when it comes to ride comfort, handling precision, and road noise - especially across different tire categories?
 That's the core of what we're exploring.
-We've assembled a standout lineup from across the industry to find out: Continental, Falken, Hankook, Kumho, Michelin, Pirelli—each bringing distinct engineering priorities to the table.
+We've assembled a standout lineup from across the industry to find out: Continental, Falken, Hankook, Kumho, Michelin, Pirelli - each bringing distinct engineering priorities to the table.
 Some lean into low rolling resistance and acoustic damping.
 Others prioritize lateral grip or tread longevity.
-EV-specific or not, every tire in this test has something to prove—and the results are in the details.
+EV-specific or not, every tire in this test has something to prove - and the results are in the details.

 Test Summary